benny-action/blog/posts/post-one/post.md

 with glances through a set of small binoculars, searching.
 Rounding the building slowly, she said under her breath "It's been searched, but that doesn't mean it's not still in there."
 To the SOTB now "Could you bring us close?" <br>
-At an alcove in the wall they leave the wheelhouse and step into the building
+At an alcove in the wall they leave the wheelhouse and step into the building...